Wolfteinter/Practice-CNNs-with-Destiny2/README.md

 * Helmet
 * Legs

-The model was trained in a GPU 1660 Super using Python 3.7.4, Keras
+The model was trained in a GPU 1660 Super using Python 3.7.4 :snake:, Keras

 The images are like this...
 ![Examples](https://github.com/Wolfteinter/Practice-CNNs-with-Destiny2/blob/master/Project%201/images/Explication.png)